Durar3Ali/Stars-Classifier/README.md

 streamlit run app.py
 ```

-The application will open in your browser where you can:
+Once it opens in your browser you can:
-- Input star features (Temperature, Luminosity, Radius, Absolute Magnitude, Color, Spectral Class)
-- Get predictions from all three classifiers simultaneously
-- View confidence scores for each prediction
+- Choose **Logistic Regression**, **KNN**, or **Decision Tree** from the dropdown
+- Launch training + hyperparameter search via **Generate Report**
+- Review the automatically generated report (metrics, best params, confusion matrix, learning/validation curves)
+- Iterate quickly to compare model behavior side by side

 ### Standalone Scripts